tonyjbutler/moodle-mod_nln/README.txt

 - powerful search and browse functionality, specifically tailored for the NLN Materials (e.g. browse by level)
 - easy access to supporting information, such as tutor guides, LO-specific FAQ questions etc.
 - no need to leave the Moodle interface
-- no need to understand Scorm and related technologies
+- no need to understand SCORM and related technologies
 - no need to deal with any downloading/unzipping/uploading/or installing of files

 More information about Noodle is available at [http://www.nln.ac.uk/?p=Noodle].
 Information about updates and new versions is now available at [http://moodle.org/plugins/view.php?plugin=mod_nln].